Covid Update 2022

 Should You rent or Buy a Motorbike?

+Whether to rent or buy a motorbike is a choice most expats have to make.
 If you plan to remain in Vietnam for a year or more, you might be tempted to purchase, rather than rent a motorbike.
 The motorbikes most commonly seen on Vietnam’s streets generally cost from $1,000-$3,000 new.
-Premium brands such as Piaggio fall at the higher end of that spectrum as do the larger, more powerful machines capable of doing double duty as touring bikes.
+Premium brands such as Piaggio fall at the higher end of that spectrum, as do the larger, more powerful machines capable of doing double duty as touring bikes.

-Over the course of a two-year teaching contract, you might well save a little money by buying versus renting.
-That is especially true if can resell your motorbike for a decent price when you leave Vietnam.
+Over the course of a two-year teaching contract, you might well save a little money by renting vs buying.
+This is especially true if you can resell your motorbike for a decent price when you’re leaving Vietnam.
 Under what circumstances, then, should you consider renting a motorbike?

 Frankly speaking, $1,000-$3,000 is a large expenditure for a frightened new expat unsure of how well she or he might like Vietnam.
 Renting does not require the same financial commitment.

 Some might consider shopping for a used motorbike instead.
 Keep in mind that there is no way to evaluate the seller.
 Expats often try to sell their bikes after they’ve had an accident or after struggling with nagging maintenance issues.
-Locals frequently post motorbikes for sale at a price greater than their real value.
+Locals frequently post motorbikes for sale at prices far greater than their real value.
 Buyer beware.